callistorage/SBX_GenAI_GovLegacy_Learning/lessons/lesson-01-ai-fundamentals/README.md

 The system needs minor enhancements to support a new tax credit calculation.

 ### 🔧 **Hands-On Exercise 1.3: Cross-Technology Integration**

+**Learning Objective Alignment**: This exercise directly targets LO #3 "Use AI assistance effectively across COBOL, legacy Java, and SQL simultaneously" by requiring you to work across all three technologies in a unified scenario.

+**Why This Scenario Matters**: Real government systems rarely exist in isolation.
+A single business function (like tax processing) typically spans multiple technologies and platforms.
+This exercise simulates authentic government development work where you must understand how AI tools can help you navigate complex, multi-layered legacy architectures.

 **Scenario**: Adding support for a new "Green Energy Tax Credit" across all three technology layers.